kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 and numerical techniques with examples from quantum hardware experiments (Rhode Island, given free housing).
 - I will be participating in the American Institute of Mathematics (AIM) workshop on "Post Quantum Group-Based Cryptography" in Pasadena, California (April-May), with funding (lodging covered, $750 for flight)!
 Thank you so much and see you there!
 - Our paper from the Women in Number Theory (WIN) workshop on "Machine Learning for Modular Multiplication" is live and can be accessed [here](http://arxiv.org/abs/2402.19254).
+- My application to Underrepresented Students in Topology and Algebra Research Symposium (USTARS) was accepted;
+I will be presenting a poster there and was granted funding (meals, flight, lodging) via the University of Iowa.
 - I will be participating in the Hausdorff Research Institute for Mathematics' "Formal Mathematics" workshop in Lean in May (with housing covered and funding for flight!)!
 I'm thrilled!
 - I will be giving a talk at Carnegie Mellon University (CMU) in April!